Hydrogen Production and Uses

 In the USA, the Department of Energy’s (DOE's) H2@Scale initiative supports innovations to produce, store, transport, and utilize hydrogen across multiple sectors.
 The 11 Mt/yr of US hydrogen production has thermal potential of 1.3 EJ, and consumes nearly 5% of US natural gas usage by steam reforming, releasing 77 Mt CO2 annually.
 The use of hydrogen for all US transport would require some 200 Mt/yr of hydrogen, though this scenario is some way off.

 In November 2020 the DOE released its Hydrogen Program Plan to provide a strategic framework for its hydrogen research, development, and demonstration (RD&D) activities.
 It incorporates the RD&D efforts of multiple DOE offices to advance the production, transport, storage, and use of hydrogen across different sectors of the economy.
-“Unlike other fuels, hydrogen requires more integration of the fossil, nuclear, and renewable energy systems, and it will take an integrated approach from all energy sectors to realise the full potential and benefits of hydrogen."
+“Unlike other fuels, hydrogen requires more integration of the fossil, nuclear, and renewable energy systems, and it will take an integrated approach from all energy sectors to realize the full potential and benefits of hydrogen."
 A key aspect of the strategy is to enable hydrogen production from a diverse array of low-carbon domestic energy resources, including renewables, nuclear energy, and fossil fuels with CCS.

 The DOE in October 2020 selected two projects to advance flexible operation of light water reactors with integrated hydrogen production systems to receive cost-shared funding.
 Two other projects are already under way.
 One of the four will focus on using a solid oxide electrolysis cell at high temperature.
 The Idaho National Laboratory will work with Xcel Energy to demonstrate high-temperature steam electrolysis (HTSE) technology using heat and electricity from one of Xcel Energy’s nuclear plants.